GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Abstract

 \section{Abstract}

-Recent advancements in Large Language Models (LLMs) have sparked interest in their formal reasoning capabilities, particularly in mathematics.
-The GSM8K benchmark is widely used to assess the mathematical reasoning of models on grade-school-level questions.
-While the performance of LLMs on GSM8K has significantly improved in recent years, it remains unclear whether their mathematical reasoning capabilities have genuinely advanced, raising questions about the reliability of the reported metrics.
-To address these concerns, we conduct a large-scale study on several state-of-the-art open and closed models.
+Recent advancements in Large Language Models (LLMs) have sparked interest in their mathematical reasoning capabilities.
+While performance on the widely popular GSM8K benchmark has improved, questions remain about whether reported evaluation metrics are reliable, and reasoning abilities of LLMs have advanced.
 To overcome the limitations of existing evaluations, we introduce GSM-Symbolic, an improved benchmark created from symbolic templates that allow for the generation of a diverse set of questions.
-GSM-Symbolic enables more controllable evaluations, providing key insights and more reliable metrics for measuring the reasoning capabilities of models.Our findings reveal that LLMs exhibit noticeable variance when responding to different instantiations of the same question.
-Specifically, the performance of all models declines when only the numerical values in the question are altered in the GSM-Symbolic benchmark.
+GSM-Symbolic enables more controllable evaluations, providing key insights and more reliable metrics for measuring the reasoning capabilities of models.
+Our findings reveal that LLMs exhibit noticeable variance when responding to different instantiations of the same question.
+Specifically, the performance of models declines when only the numerical values in the question are altered in the GSM-Symbolic benchmark.
 Furthermore, we investigate the fragility of mathematical reasoning in these models and demonstrate that their performance significantly deteriorates as the number of clauses in a question increases.
 We hypothesize that this decline is due to the fact that current LLMs are not capable of genuine logical reasoning; instead, they attempt to replicate the reasoning steps observed in their training data.
 When we add a single clause that appears relevant to the question, we observe significant performance drops (up to 65\%) across all state-of-the-art models, even though the added clause does not contribute to the reasoning chain needed to reach the final answer.
-Overall, our work provides a more nuanced understanding of LLMs' capabilities and limitations in mathematical reasoning.
+Overall, our work provides a more nuanced understanding of LLMs' capabilities and limitations in mathematical reasoning.\footnote{GSM-Symbolic templates and generated data are available at: \href{https://github.com/apple/ml-gsm-symbolic}{https://github.com/apple/ml-gsm-symbolic}}